 A red warning lamp is used for the service brake portion of the hydraulic system.
 The lamp is located in the instrument cluster.

-The red warning light alerts the driver if a pressure differential exists between the front and rear hydraulic systems.
-The light also alerts the driver when the parking brakes are applied.
+The red warning light alerts the driver if a pressure differential exists between the front and rear hydraulic systems or the parking brakes are applied.